masum-khondhoker-efaz/vehicle--wash-management/Readme.md

-# Server with Typescript, PostgreSQL, Prisma and zod validation
+# Server with Typescript, MongoDb, Prisma and zod validation

 ## How to run this project